Khudiram Bose: Early life

 Khudiram was the fourth child in a family of three daughters.
-His parents, Trailokyanath Bose and Lakshmipriya Devi had two sons before the birth of Khudiram but both of them died prematurely.
-Following the traditional customs prevalent in the culture, the newborn child was symbolically sold to his eldest sister in exchange of three handfuls of food grains locally known as Khud, in an attempt to save him from dying at an early age.
+His parents, Trailokyanath Bose and Lakshmipriya Devi had two sons before the birth of Khudiram but both of them died in infancy.
+Following the traditional customs prevalent in the culture, the newborn child was symbolically sold to his eldest sister in exchange for three handfuls of food grains locally known as Khud, in an attempt to save him from dying at an early age.
 This way he acquired the name, Khudiram.

-He lost his mother when he was six years old.
-His father died a year after.
-Aparupa Roy, his elder sister, brought him to her house at Hatgachha village under the Daspur Police Station.
-Anurupadevi's husband, Amritalal Roy, got him admitted to Tamluk's Hamilton High School.
+He lost his mother when he was five years old.
+His father died a year later.
+Aparupa Roy, his elder sister, brought him to her house at Hatgacha village under the Daspur Police Station.
+Aparupa's husband, Amritalal Roy, got him admitted to Tamluk's Hamilton High School.

 In 1902 and 1903, Sri Aurobindo and Sister Nivedita visited Midnapore.
-They held a series of public lectures and private session with the existing revolutionary groups for freedom.
+They held a series of public lectures and private sessions with the existing revolutionary groups for freedom.
 Khudiram, a teenager, was an active participant in the discussions about the revolution.

 Apparently, he joined Anushilan Samiti, and came into contact with the network of Barindra Kumar Ghosh of Calcutta.
-He became a volunteer at the age of 15, and was arrested for distributing pamphlets against the British rule in India.
+He became a volunteer at the age of 15, and was arrested in Midnapore for distributing pamphlets against the British rule in India, but he was completely acquitted of the charges due to the effective pleading by Barrister Birendranath Sasmal.
 At the young age of 16, Khudiram took part in planting bombs near the police stations and targeted government officials.

 Kingsford assassination attempts

-First Attempt
+First attempt

 The first attempt to kill Kingsford was in the form of a book bomb constructed by Hemchandra Kanungo, a revolutionary, who learnt bomb making techniques from Europe.
 An empty tin of Cadbury cocoa was packed with a pound of picric acid and three detonators.
 This was packed into a hollowed section of Herbert Broom's Commentaries on the Common Law and delivered wrapped in a brown paper to Kingsford's house by Paresh Mallick, a young revolutionary.
 Kingsford placed the unopened package in his shelf to examine later.
 By March 1908, fearful of the judge's safety, he was promoted to the District Judge position and transferred by the government to Muzaffarpur, Bihar.
 With him went his furniture, library and the book bomb.

-The Reconnaissance at Muzaffarpur
+Reconnaissance at Muzaffarpur

 Anushilan Samiti persisted in their attempt to kill Kingsford.
 In April, a two-man reconnaissance team visited Muzaffarpur, which included Prafulla Chaki.
 On their return, Hemchandra provided the bomb, which was composed of 6 ounces of dynamite, a detonator, and a black powder fuse.
 Prafulla Chaki returned to Muzaffarpur with a new boy, Khudiram Bose.